-Master's degree programs in Los Angeles County offer professionals an opportunity to deepen their knowledge and open up more opportunities within the ECE field, including leadership in community agencies, research, policy and advocacy in ECE.
-The master's programs also serve as a pathway to a doctorate for those choosing to continue their studies.
+Master's degree programs in Los Angeles County offer professionals an opportunity to deepen their knowledge and open up more career opportunities within the ECE field, including leadership in community agencies, research, policy and advocacy in ECE, and quality improvement initiatives.
+Master's degrees also serve as a pathway to a doctorate for those choosing to continue their studies.
+8